kotritrona/osumapper/README.md

   - every big epoch(?), trains generator for 7 epochs and then discriminator 3 epochs
   - trains 6 ~ 25 big epochs each group. mostly 6 epochs unless the generated map is out of the mapping region (0:512, 0:384).
 - Beatmap Converter
-  - uses node.js to convert between map position data and .osu file
+  - uses node.js to convert map data between JSON and .osu formats
-  - ~~most of its code is from 5 years ago~~

 ## Citing